What do private tutors do?

-We should also note that teacher compensation in the United States is lower, as a fraction of our GNP, than it is in virtually every other major industrialized country in the world.
-The number one expense at Advantage Testing is teacher salaries.
-As the New York Times Magazine states, "In the end, [Advantage Testing] is simply bringing to the SAT's the same qualities we most value in any teacher-passion, patience, clarity, inspiration.
-In turn, [Alagappan] has sought to attract people like himself to tutoring by offering them rates comparable to those earned by top professionals in other fields."
-The fees we charge are comparable to, not higher than, those of leading professionals in other fields.
-The rationale?
+We should also note that teacher compensation in the United States is lower, as a fraction of our GNP, than it is in virtually every other major industrialized country in the world, while the number one expense at Advantage Testing is teacher salaries.
+The fees we charge are comparable to, not higher than, those of leading professionals offering highly valued services in other fields.
 Private tutoring by exceptional teachers can have a profound effect on a student's confidence, ability, and attitude.

 Yes.
-Since its inception, Advantage Testing has worked hard to make its educational and counseling services accessible to students of diverse socioeconomic backgrounds.
-To that end, the group has provided pro bono instructional help and financial support to a variety of individuals and public service organizations, offered generous financial aid packages to students with demonstrable need, and donated tutoring services to charity benefits and school scholarship funds.
-We also hold small group lessons for which we offer significant financial aid to families that qualify.
+Advantage Testing has always worked hard to make its educational services accessible to students of diverse socioeconomic backgrounds.
+To that end, we have provided pro bono instructional help and financial support to a variety of individuals and public service organizations, offered generous financial aid packages to students with demonstrable need, and donated tutoring services to charity benefits and school scholarship funds.
+We also hold small group lessons for which we offer significant financial aid to families that qualify, and we provide self-study plans for some tests, helping qualified students prepare using officially released materials and free materials available online.
 It is our explicit goal to enroll motivated students in our programs regardless of their ability to pay.

 Please visit our AT Foundation page for more information about our public service programs.